Will Durst: Career

 In 1987, he unsuccessfully ran for mayor of San Francisco.

 In 1992 Mr. Durst performed for a SRO crowd at FCI Sheridan in Sheridan, Oregon.

 Durst composes a weekly political humor column that is contributed by Cagle Cartoons.
 He also co-hosts a monthly talk radio show with former San Francisco Mayor Willie Brown called 'The Will and Willie Show' which for a year ran as a morning show on San Francisco's progressive talk radio station, KQKE.

 He has performed at events starring Bill Clinton, George H. W. Bush, and Al Gore.
 He also performs stand up comedy at many events as a keynote speaker including a Governors Conference and a Mayors Convention.
 He was a correspondent for The Comedy Channel during the 1992 political conventions.
 His humor and commentaries accentuate his perspective of illogical and absurd aspects of politics, leadership, and human behavior.

-He pens down several Internet columns, contributes to Independent Media Institute's Alternet.org and the Huffington Post consistently, is a former contributing editor to National Lampoon and George, and has contributed to various periodicals such as the New York Times, The Funny Times and San Francisco Chronicle.
+He pens down several Internet columns, contributes to Independent Media Institute's Alternet.org and the Huffington Post consistently, is a former contributing editor to National Lampoon and George, and has contributed to various periodicals such as the New York Times, Funny Times and San Francisco Chronicle.
 His weekly podcasts can be heard on various radio stations and his website, willdurst.com.
 He also writes a bi-monthly column for The Progressive Magazine, published in Madison, Wisconsin.

 Will premiered his one-man show—The All-American Sport of BiPartisan Bashing—in August 2007 at New York City's New World Stages Off Broadway.
 In 2012, he premiered his one-man show focused on the presidential election, Elect to Laugh, which ran for 41 weeks at the San Francisco Marsh Theater.
 In 2013, Durst wrote a show based on being an aging baby boomer called BoomeRaging: From LSD to OMG.
 Since then, he has performed it in over 50 different cities, mostly in Northern California.

 In 2016, he updated his Elect to Laugh show and performed a post-Trump one-man show called Durst Case Scenario every Tuesday at the Marsh (a theater complex in San Francisco) since July.
 He has also taken the show to many Northern California theaters and venues in Wisconsin, Washington, Nevada, and Colorado.
 He is working on an updated version of the show called Durst Case Scenario: Midterm Madness.

 Durst has written three books, including Elect to Laugh and The All-American Sport of Bipartisan Bashing.
 He has also released five audio recordings, None of the Above, You Can't Make Stuff Up Like This, Warning, Raging Moderate, and Elect to Laugh, the last two on the Stand-Up!
 Records label.
 Along with Larry Bubbles Brown and Johnny Steele, Durst is one of the titular characters in the feature documentary 3 Still Standing directed by Robert Campos and Donna LoCicero, which focuses on the San Francisco comedy scene of the late 1980s and beyond.